canonical/cloud-init/doc/rtd/topics/code_review.rst

 * Ensure that cloud-init community members are receiving code reviews in a timely fashion
-* Minimise the time the cloud-init core developers have to spend on the parts of the code review process which aren't actual code review
+* Minimize the time the cloud-init core developers have to spend on the parts of the code review process which aren't actual code review

 Roles